 - its creation date and time,

 - the number of application tables and sequences it contains,

 - its type (ROLLBACKABLE or AUDIT_ONLY, protected against rollback or not),

 - the number of marks it owns,

 - its associated comment, if any.

-Several buttons are available so that the user can perform any possible action, depending on the group state.
+For each tables group, several buttons are available so that the user can perform any possible action, depending on the group state.